 The Mardi Gras Indian Hall of Fame will celebrate its 16th anniversary next week, August 11-16, with a series of special events.
 2014 is the year of the Flag Boy and Gang Flag.
 Honorees include Donald Harrison, Sr., Al “Carnival Time” Johnson, among others.

 Welcome to the sixth episode of WWOZ's new nationally syndicated program, NEW ORLEANS CALLING!
 This week we find the connections between the legendary musician Danny Barker, a Baptist Church marching band from New Orleans, and brass bands like the Dirty Dozen and Rebirth.
 Late in life, Danny Barker gathered young musicians for a marching band -- and what he did wound up keeping New Orleans jazz alive for a new generation.

 Last Piano Night (April 28), the Jam in the Van vehicle parked outside the House of Blues and recorded a few acts before they played inside.
-Here's Jon Cleary doing "When You Get Back" and "Burgundy Street Boogie" .
+Here's Davell Crawford doing "Let Them Talk" and "Please Send Me Someone To Love" .